suricats/surirobot-client-ng/README.md

-# Surirobot v1.2
+# HAL-1 v1.2

-Client part of the Surirobot, a multi-users smart assistant.
+Client part of the HAL-1 (ex Surirobot) , a multi-users smart assistant.

 ## Installation under macOS using homebrew